Dote10/study-NodeJS/README.md

-## 😊nodeJS is a javascript runtime!!
+## 😊 NodeJS is a javascript runtime!!